eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 If one field from the update_mask is not present in the newState, this field is deleted from the DesiredState.

+##### UpdateState interface with invalid version
+`swdd~update-desired-state-with-invalid-version~1`

+Status: approved

+When the Ankaios Server gets an UpdateStateRequest with an API version which is not identical to the API version expected by the Ankaios Server, the Ankaios Server shall reject the request and keep on listening for incoming requests.

+Tags:
+- ControlInterface

+Needs:
+- impl
+- utest
+- stest

 ### Update Current State

 The behavioral diagram of the updating current state is shown in the chapter "UpdateState interface".